shenzhou05/SRP-Chinese-Translation/VR-in-HDRP.md

 MSAA is the go-to anti-aliasing solution for VR, since it is hardware accelerated and thus minimizes performance impact.
 If performance is not an issue, TAA may be enabled in PostProcessing instead.

 ## Currently Unsupported
-The following features are not currently supproted in HDRP for VR.
+The following features are not currently supported in HDRP for VR.

 **HDRP Features:**
 * Deferred lighting